 Russian Volume Lashes

 Becca offers Russian Volume Lashes in her beauty room.
-These last 6-8 weeks with infills required every 2-4 weeks, depending on how well they last on you and the look you want to achieve.
-To find out more information you can read Becca’s blog below…
+These last 6-8 weeks with the option to have infills every 2-4 weeks, depending on how long you want them to last and the look you want to achieve.
+To see what happens when you have lashes applied, you can watch the video below and for more information please read Becca’s blog to find out all there is to know about the different types of lashes.

 Lash loving: The Lowdown on Lashes